-With the potential damage caused by major storms to homes both on the coast and inland due to wind and flooding, it’s important to understand what to do when a storm has passed.
-Here are some tips on how to handle your insurance claim and damage to your home and property in the aftermath of a natural disaster.
+With the potential damage caused by major storms to vehicles and homes, it’s important to understand what to do when a storm has passed.
+Here are some tips on how to handle your insurance claim.

 Homeowners Insurance Claim:

 Note that if you have supplemental coverage, like Inland Flood Insurance, your coverage may be more comprehensive than the standard homeowner’s policy.
 For your safety and to make the claims process easier, take the following steps when assessing the damage to your home before filing a claim:

 - Inspect your home for damage, document the damage as much as you are able, and then notify your insurance company as soon as possible that you’ll be filing an insurance claim.

 - Prepare an inventory and take photographs of damaged property before you take steps to minimize further damage (for example, if your roof has been damaged, try to take photos or video before putting a tarp over it).

 - Store undamaged property in a protected place if possible.

 - Cover broken windows and other holes to prevent further damage.

 - If carpet is soaked, remove the carpet and the carpet pad.
 Keep a two-foot square piece for the claims adjuster.